robinmalburn/vagrant-template/README.md

 ### The opinionated bits...

 Scripting in Bash is an adventure in much the same way putting your hand into a bag of broken glass is an adventure, to mitigate that, the provision runner has a few defaults sets to try and make scripting provisions a little less of an adventure.
-You can of course comment them out if they're not to your taste, but that's between you and the bug of broken glass at that point.
+You can of course comment them out if they're not to your taste, but that's between you and the bag of broken glass at that point.

  - `set -o nounset` - This causes bash to complain if you reference an undeclared variable and to raise an error.
  - `set -o errexit` - This causes bash to exit on error, working quite nicely with the setting above.